 What are the Cities in the Southern Anatolian Region?

 Southeastern Anatolia Region, where Turkey’s flattest areas are located, has a total of 9 provinces.
 The total number of districts in the region is 80.
-The largest city in terms of the surface area is Urfa, while the smallest is Kilis.
+The largest city in terms of surface area is Urfa, while the smallest is Kilis.

 The provinces of the Southeastern Anatolia Region are listed as follows.

-The weather is dry in summer, and rainy, and warm in winter.
+The weather is dry in summer, rainy, and warm in winter.
 Compared to the Mediterranean climate, winters are colder and summers are warmer.
-The natural vegetation of the region is steppe.
+The natural vegetation of the region is the steppe.
 It is poorer compared to the steppes of Central Anatolia.
 It covers a large area in the anthropogenic steppes in the region.